-The fees for a marriage cover the publication of the banns, certificate of banns (if necessary), the marriage service itself (including heating and lighting, the priest and verger’s time), and the certificate of marriage.
+The fees for a marriage cover the publication of the banns, certificate of banns (if necessary), and the marriage service itself (including heating and lighting, the priest and verger’s time, legal considerations such as paperwork, elementary cleaning, etc.).
 These fees are fixed centrally by the Church of England.
 Please click here for cost details.

 Can I choose what kind of service I want?

-You can choose to have a modern-language service or one expressed in more traditional language.
 Talk over the options with us.
+For example, you can choose to have a modern-language service or one expressed in more traditional language.
 There are usually one or more readings from the Bible included in the service – we can help you select the one that suits you best.
 There will also be some prayers, which you may help choose, or you may write some of your own.
 You may also decide to have someone other than the minister reading the prayers.
 It’s your choice.